julimalit/LIB350-QueerFilipinoHistory/pages/dmp.md

 ## Personnel, Roles & Responsibilities
-Project Manager: Juli Malit (3rd Year Architecture Major, Minor Digital Humanities)
+**Project Manager: Juli Malit (3rd Year Architecture Major, Minor Digital Humanities)**

 Communicates to the team deadlines as well as updates to project progress.
 Project submissions are dealt with by the project manager.

-Collection Manager:  Megan Ortega (4th Year Art History Major, Minor Classic Civics )
+**Collection Manager:  Megan Ortega (4th Year Art History Major, Minor Classic Civics )**

 Edits the metadata through Google spreadsheets, drafting item descriptions and ensuring the connection between repository and descriptive sheet.

-Repository Manager: Kayla Kuo (4th Year Art History and English Major, Minor Digital Humanities, CHC)
+**Repository Manager: Kayla Kuo (4th Year Art History and English Major, Minor Digital Humanities, CHC)**

 Confirms that the objects within the repository are displayed correctly through GitHub, overseeing uploads and actions taken within the collection.

 All team members are responsible for the creation of the collection through research, and uploads to the repository.
+As such some actions and responsibilities overlap.
+All group members worked on the repository, website, metadata, and in communicating deadlines and progress.

 ## Expected Data
 This project involves creating a collection of items representing Queer history in the Philippines, and is made up of digital objects found online.
 This collection includes the objects themselves, along with metadata such as creator, filename, subject, etc (see data glossary).